Japanese pop culture in the United States: Manga in the United States

-Along with the translating and purchasing of Japanese manga in the United States, this led to the development of artists and writers in the country to develop their own manga.
-These were called Original English Language manga (OEL manga for short).
-These comics were mostly a retelling of a piece of American entertainment, such as Disney films, or perhaps a sequel to a movie, TV series, or adaptation of a video game.
+The translation of Japanese manga into English, in turn, led English-speaking artists and writers to develop manga-inspired comics of their own.
+These were branded as original English-language manga (OEL manga for short) or "AmeriManga".
+Many OEL manga adapt an existing piece of entertainment, such as licensed Disney properties, but the category also includes original stories like Becky Cloonan's Eisner Award-nominated East Coast Rising.
+Some in the industry, like Viz Media publicity director Evelyn Dubocq, have asserted that the term is a misnomer because "manga" refers specifically to comics originating from Japan.

 Manga influence and sales

-Calvin Reid of Publishers Weekly estimated that the "Total U.S. manga sales in 2007 rose about 10%, to more than $220 million, and about 1,468 titles are estimated to have been released last year."
-Fans of manga have long stated that its library and lexicon of works are with something for everyone, as well as not as restricted creatively and not as censored as the American comic book industry, instead being as varied and as openly expressive as any form of entertainment.
-Female readers, a demographic that comic books have been somewhat unsuccessful in gaining attention, are as equal of an audience to the male audience, finding manga has material as well as writers able to provide in the creative content manga has been known to host.

-With the popularity of manga on the rise graphic novel artists are beginning to adapt their style to that of manga.
-In a different trend celebrities are getting their hands into the manga market, rock star Courtney Love has published her own manga called Princess Ai.
-The production of original English language manga has started.

-To the derision and jealousy of the hardcore American comic book industry and its supporters, as CBR columnists Joe Casey and Matt Fraction describe the increase of manga sales in the United States, "Manga is the 900-pound bear in the comics shop.
-Inescapable, unavoidable, and impossible to ignore, the manga explosion is either going to go away—which is bad, as so many mass-market bookstores seem to be bulking up their comics supply based on manga's lead—or manga will continue to grow—also bad, as the direct market scrambles to keep up.
+In 2004, then-CBR columnists Joe Casey and Matt Fraction described the increase of manga sales in the United States as "the 900-pound bear in the comics shop.
+Inescapable, unavoidable, and impossible to ignore, the manga explosion is either going to go away – which is bad, as so many mass-market bookstores seem to be bulking up their comics supply based on manga's lead – or manga will continue to grow – also bad, as the direct market scrambles to keep up.
 The entire industry is being forced, month by month, little by little, into a paradigm shift not seen since the advent of the direct market in the early '80s, all thanks to these strange little books from far away."